robertseaton/robertseaton.github.com/_posts/2013-08-05-notes-on-psychology-of-happiness.markdown

-American surveys have found that 10-12% of the unemployed described themselves as "very ahppy" compared with 30% of the general population.
+American surveys have found that 10-12% of the unemployed described themselves as "very happy" compared with 30% of the general population.
 This effect is causal.
 (Warr, 1978) (pg.
 103) <a href="#citation-55"><sup>55</sup></a>